BGP (Border Gateway Protocol) is a protocol for sharing IP route information between administrative zones known as autonomous systems.

 Static routing is where routes to destinations are listed manually in the server.
 Static routing is the most effective way to provide route stability because the route will not be removed by dampening if it fluctuates too much [1, P. 137].

 Filtering can be done on inbound or outbound routes to control prefixes that are received from neighbors and to control which prefixes should be advertised to neighbors.
-Filtered roots often have attributes manipulated to affect the decision making process [1, Pp. 169-70].
+Filtered roots often have attributes manipulated to affect the decision process [1, Pp. 169-70].

 Routes can be filtered based on IP prefix, AS originator, or BGP attributes.
 Routes can either be permitted or denied [1, P. 171].